MarisaNicoleSloan/career-portfolio/README.md

 <b>Results and Achievements</b>
 <br>

-<li>30+ increase in organic traffic with introduction of insurance pages, speaking to a primary user need</li>
+<li>30% increase in organic traffic with introduction of insurance pages, speaking to a primary user need</li>
-<li>Enhanced content diversity, leading to a 20% increase in user engagement</li>
+<li>15% increase in conversion rates, resulting from insurance being a key point in influencing a user to make an inquiry</li>
+<li>Reduced customer support queries regarding insurance offerings by 10%</li>

 <br>

 [View feature live](https://luxuryrehabs.com/sitemap.xml/)

 <h3>Custom Sitemap Index</h3>